 From the marquee to the great hall

-This memorable moment in early May 2010, when our literary marquee was filled with exhaust fumes and northern wind, took on a special significance thanks to our guest Jason Goodwin.
+This memorable moment in early May 2010, when our literary marquee was filled with exhaust fumes and north wind, took on a special significance thanks to our guest Jason Goodwin.
 He was unfazed by the chaos around him and continued to talk wittily to Krista Kaer, which is why about twenty people decided to brave the poison and the cold.
-In some memories Goodwin is actually wearing only a shirt.
+In some reminiscences, Goodwin is actually wearing only a shirt.
 This gave ample reason to invite him back the next year.
-By now, Goodwin has become a member of the organising team, proof-reading English texts, talking to the writers and organising a crime writing workshop.
-Also, Goodwin’s good humour and sociability is one of the reasons our guest feel the festival is so cosy and friendly and worth another visit.
+By now, Goodwin has become a member of the organising team, proof-reading English texts, talking to the writers and organising a crime-writing workshop.
+Also, Goodwin’s good humour and sociability are one of the reasons our guest feel the festival is so cosy and friendly and worth another visit.

 The festival and its organisers

 HeadRead has grown slowly but steadily over the years.
 This has also meant that the organising team has grown.
-Now there are about ten core organisers and most of them have direct links to literature.
+There are currently about ten core organisers and most of them have direct links to literature.
 We are organisers, but above all, we are translators, poets, prose writers – people who love literature.
-Names like Igor Kotjuh, Veronika Kivisilla and Indrek Koff should ring a bell for most Estonian readers.
+Names like Igor Kotjuh and Indrek Koff should ring a bell for most Estonian readers.
 The translations of Krista and Kaisa Kaer from English and of Ingrid Velbaum-Staub from Russian do honour to any bookshelf.